Audits of Gift & Estate Tax Returns

 When it comes to illiquid assets, the best way to protect yourself and your clients from being audited or having adverse results at audit is to obtain a valuation from a qualified appraiser that’s rigorously prepared, thoroughly documented and satisfies all relevant appraisal standards and requirements.

-With over 80 years of experience in estate and gift tax valuations, MPI provides valuations that routinely withstand IRS scrutiny.
+With over 80 years of experience in estate and gift tax valuations, Management Plannning Inc. provides valuations that routinely withstand IRS scrutiny.
 Clients from around the country rely on our dedicated staff of senior professionals for their most sensitive, complex and high-stakes matters.
 You can also count on us for the proper support should you be audited, and we’re equipped to appear as expert witnesses in U.S. Tax Court and other courts of law if necessary.

 Contact us today and tell us how we can help.
 We look forward to working with you!